MelchenkoIvan/BotTelegram/README.md

   python-dotenv

  Ma taki funkcji jak :
-        * /set_photo - Set the photo in the chat,
+        * /set_photo - Set the photo in the chat
-        * /set_title - Set the chat name,
+        * /set_title - Set the chat name
         - '/set_description - Set the description of the chat',
         - '/ro - Enable Read Only mode',
         - '/unro - Disable Read Only mode',